spdgo/ir1/README.md

 >>>print(stopwords.words(‘english’))

-7a}Program for Stop word Removal from a Text
+7a}Program for Stop word Removal from a Text  (pip install nltk pip install stopwords and in shell, import nltk , nltk.download('stopwords') ,nltk.download('punkt')  ]

 *from nltk.corpus import stopwords